Epic Seagoing South Pacific Adventure to Tropical Ports and Islands

 From Easter Island, we'll sail on, north and east, bound for the Gulf of Panama, home to some beautiful small islands.
 Taboga is a relaxing retreat for those who want to get away from the hustle of Panama City with only a short ferry ride.
-The Pearl Islands, or Las Perlas, are also on the list.
+Other islands in the Gulf of Panama may also be on the list.
 Some of the islands are inhabited, many are not.
 Nature is protected there by Panamanian law.
 If you're a fan of the TV show Survivor, you may recognize these islands from the nine different seasons of the reality show filmed there which aired around the world.

 Explore the Spanish Main

 The final leg of the Voyage to the South Pacific will start in Panama City.
 For those sailing on the full voyage, it will be a chance to see and do anything you missed on our first visit.
 The only thing better than visiting these amazing places once is visiting them twice.
 For those visiting for the first time, you'll have seasoned crew to give you tips on their favourite spots.
 The leg begins with a passage through the Panama Canal, going from the Pacific Ocean to the Caribbean Sea.